 The titles are nothing more than a reference, and can be set to any value for any camera you desire.
 "EX1" and "RED" were selected solely because these cameras have special needs in regard to overscan settings (to properly display menu data), and because they are popular cameras.
-We will go into specifics, primarily for RED (because its a little different than the other ones) later.
 But pretty much all cameras can be adjusted here using one technique.